 Masters of Public Health (MPH)/Masters in Applied Psychology (MA) Dual Degree

-The School of Behavioral and Organizational Sciences (SBOS) along with the School of Community and Global Health (SCGH) of Claremont Graduate University offer a dual degree program designed for individuals who envision a career in psychology that combines public heath principles.
+The Division of Behavioral and Organizational Sciences (DBOS) along with the School of Community and Global Health (SCGH) of Claremont Graduate University offer a dual degree program designed for individuals who envision a career in psychology that combines public heath principles.
 The psychology program emphasizes the application of social science knowledge, concepts, and methods to important social issues through research and practice.
 Students explore the significant contribution of psychology to the understanding and amelioration of social problems and to the formulation of public policy.
 The MPH program provides increased knowledge of and sensitivity to the political, historical, economic, and social environments of health promotion and health services delivery.
 Core courses in public health include health administration and planning, epidemiology, biostatistics, environmental health, health education and global health issues.
 A dual degree program in which students earn both an MA in applied psychology and an MPH provides a major advantage with respect to credentials and to the skills necessary to conduct research concerning behavioral risk factors and to evaluate behavioral interventions to improve health outcomes among diverse populations.

 Students are required to complete 64 consisting of 20 courses.
 Full time students can complete the program in as few as five semesters and will be enrolled in fall and spring semesters (16 units or less per semester).
 Part-time study is also available.